hydrangea wreath with pinecones

 Equipment

-• 1 metal wreath form, size of your choice 18" for wreath, 12" for candler holder is what I used.
+• 1 metal or straw wreath form, size of your choice 18" for wreath, 12" for candler holder is what I used.
+Just make sure that the form is strong enough it doesn't move after the pine cones are added.

 • 1 pair gloves